-The aims of the curriculum at St. Bernard's Preparatory School are to enable pupils to:-
+The aims of the curriculum at St. Bernard's Preparatory School are to enable children to:-

-- develop lively, imaginative and enquiring minds with the ability to question, solve problems and argue rationally. - develop a willingness to apply themselves and an aptitude for learning. - acquire knowledge and skills relevant to adult life and employment in a world of rapid continuous change including technological change. - develop sound literacy and numeracy skills and competence in the use of Information Technology. - develop creativity, critical awareness, empathy and sensitivity. - recognise their own and other's achievements and aspirations - develop self-esteem, self-worth and self-confidence. - develop personal and moral values, respect for shared values and for other cultures, religions and ways of life. - develop skills and ability to work independently and as a member of a group or team. - develop personal, moral and spiritual values and tolerance of others, to value each individual and learn to live together in an atmosphere of mutual respect.
+- Encourage and help children to develop lively enquiring minds, the ability to question and argue rationally, applying themselves to tasks and a wide variety of physical skills - develop a willingness to apply themselves and an aptitude for problem-solving - help pupils to communicate effectively

-• develop an awareness of their place in society as informed, confident and responsible citizens with opportunities for service to each other and the community.
+- develop pupils' knowledge of the Catholic faith and respect for the values of other faiths and ways of life - develop sound literacy and numeracy skills and competence in the use of ICT computing - develop creativity, critical awareness, empathy and sensitivity - recognise their own and other's achievements and aspirations - develop self-esteem, self-worth and the confidence to make mistakes; challenging and pushing themselves to be the best they can - develop skills and ability to work independently and collaboratively - develop personal, moral and spiritual values and tolerance of others; valuing each individual whilst learning to live together in an atmosphere of mutual respect - develop an awareness of their place in society as informed, confident and responsible citizens with opportunities for service to each other and the community - inspire pupils to have a commitment to learning, whilst promoting high academic standards.